 In the morning, set out through the Mojave Desert for Calico Ghost Town, Californias authentic silver mining town and one of the few original mining camps of the Old West.
 Continue through Pasadena, Los Angeles, West Hollywood and Beverly Hills to Santa Monica for a true Hollywood ending to your cross-country journey.
 Park and venture the last few blocks on foot to view the End of the Trail sign on Santa Monica’s Pier.

 Use your free time to explore the area stroll along the beaches of Santa Monica or go to one of the many themes parks within easy driving distance.

-You can do Route 66 in as little as 7 days with less stops, the recommended time is usually 12 days, but it really depends what you want to see and do along the way.
+You can do a Route 66 self drive tour in as little as 7 days with less stops, the recommended time is 12-14 days, but it really depends what you want to see and do along the way.
 The beauty of these self drive tours is that they can be tailored to your personal preferences.

 We’ve driven from Chicago to Los Angeles on Route 66 and extended our trip to take in the Pacific Coast Highway to San Francisco.
 Get in touch about your plans to drive the iconic Route 66.